During your stay

 Together with the 'provincial centre for adult education Hasselt (PCVO)' Hasselt University organises a Dutch course for international students, PhD students, and guests.

-This beginner's course aims at giving you the basics for everyday conversation.
+This beginner's course (level A1) aims at giving you the basics for everyday conversation.
 During this course, you will, together with other international (PhD) students, learn the basics of the Dutch language, focusing on reading, writing, listening, and speaking.

 This course consists of two weekly lessons (one online and one on campus).